carls113/RCAC-temp-hpc-exchange/docs/source/week4/files2.rst

    built-in compression.

-In our job script, we can use certain Slurm options to specify a path for the consol output files in our job.
+In our job script, we can use certain Slurm options to specify a path for the console output files in our job.
 These options are `-o/\-\-output` (for `stdout` and `-e/\-\-error`
 (for `stderr`).
 Output paths can contain